piolew/cricket/README.md

 Congratulations!
 Now your device is live and connected to the internet!<br>

 # Connectivity
-There are two ways of publishing data from the moduke to the online service.
+There are two ways of publishing data from the module to the online service.

 MQTT - module comes with already integrated MQTT connectivity HTTP - module can be configured to push HTTP Push request to desired location with customized payload